handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 ## Custom compare functions

 You can pass in your own custom compare function to the sorting algorithm.
-This function should look the same as an argument in JavaScript's native `Array.sort` method - read the [description here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#Description).
+This function should look the same as an argument in the native [Array.sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#Parameters) method - read the [description here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#Description).
 It is handled by the plugin when `compareFunctionFactory` is defined in the configuration.
 The **compare function factory** must be placed under this key.
 The factory takes the parameters `sortOrder` and `columnMeta` and returns the compare function.

 The example below shows how the custom compare function factory should look: